Antminer S17e Hash board Repair Guide [EN]

 2. Check if the number of chips is enough: If the number of chips is not enough, you can directly enter the IP‑LOG to see how many chips are detected in that chain, and then.
 Repair according to the number of chips per board.

-3. See if the operating frequency of the three chains is normal: frequency determines the computing power, one chain computing power = frequency x number of chip cores 383 x number of chips x 0.98.
-If you can’t reach this theoretical computing power, it proves that the chips in this chain have a lot of bad CORE.
-If you want to increase the computing power, you can enter the IP‑LOG to see that.
+3. See if the operating frequency of the three chains is normal: frequency determines the hash rate, one chain hash rate = frequency x number of chip cores 383 x number of chips x 0.98.
+If you can’t reach this theoretical hash rate, it proves that the chips in this chain have a lot of bad CORE.
+If you want to increase the hash rate, you can enter the IP‑LOG to see that.
 If the frequency of the chip is lower, replace that chip.

 Secondly, after the visual inspection is no problem, the impedance of each voltage domain can be tested first to detect whether there is a short circuit or an open circuit.
 It must be handle first.